ThatOneGin/cbone/README.md

 # Cbone

-Cbone is a one-header library to make build files
+Cbone is a one-header library to make build files.

 **Note: this is experimental and anything can change at any moment.**

-The main idea of this is that you only need a C compiler to build a project.
+The main idea of this is that you only need a C compiler to build a project and doesn't need to get track of the build system's versions.

 Take a look into [this](examples/) folder for a more detailed overview.